rebcabin/tangledown/README.md

 </noweb>

+## noweb anywhere_regexes

 The regexes in noweb `anywhere_regexes` matches `block` tags that may appear anywhere on a line.
 The regex preserves leading white space so that indented `block` tags indent their `noweb` brethren appropriately.
-The `block-end` regex also preserves leading white space so it can be checked against its twin opening `block-start` regex.
+The `block-end` regex also preserves leading white space so it's indented the same as its twin opening `block-start` regex.
 I converted the 'o' in 'block' to a harmless regex group `[o]` so that _block_end_ doesn't match itself.
 That makes it safe to run this code on this here document itself.

-## noweb anywhere_regexes

 <noweb name="anywhere_regexes">